Gila monster: Relationship to GLP-1 agonists

-Lifecycle
+Life cycle

 The Gila monster emerges from brumation in early March.
-Gila monsters sexually matures at 4–5 years old.
+Gila monsters sexually mature at 4–5 years old.
 It mates in April and May.
 The male initiates courtship by flicking his tongue to search for the female's scent.
 If the female rejects his advances, she will bite him and chase him away.
 When successful, copulation has been observed in captivity to last from 15 minutes to two and a half hours.
 There is only a single record of attempted mating outside of a shelter.
 The female lays eggs at the end of May into June.
-A clutch may consist of up to six (rarely up to eight) eggs.
+A clutch may consist of up to eight (rarely more than six) eggs.
 The incubation in captivity lasts about 5 months, depending on the incubation temperature.
 The hatchlings are about 16 cm long and can bite and inject venom as soon as they are hatched.

 The egg development and hatching time of young in the wild has been a subject of ongoing speculation.
 The first model stated that youngsters hatch in fall and stay underground.
 The second theory postulated a nearly developed embryo remains inside the egg over winter and hatches in spring.
 Hatchlings (weight about 35 g) are observed at the end of April to early June.

 Discussions of the exact egg development and hatching cycle of the Gila monster came to an abrupt and unexpected end on October 28, 2016, when a backhoe was digging at the outer walls of a house in a suburb of northern Tucson.
 The backhoe extracted a nest of a female Gila monster with five eggs in the process of hatching.
 The Gila monster is now known to hatch near the end of October and immediately proceed into hibernation without surfacing.
 They then appear on the surface from May through June the following year when prey should be abundant.